-- 5 IPCs if the convoy in sea zone 125 is free of Axis warships, Archangel is controlled by the Soviet Union, and there are no units belonging to other Allies powers present in any territories originally controlled by the Soviet Union.
-Theme: National prestige and access to Allied Lend-Lease material. - 3 IPCs for each original German, Italian, or pro-Axis neutral territory that the Soviet Union controls.
-Theme: Propaganda value and spread of communism. + - • 10 IPCs (one time only) the first time the Soviet Union controls Germany (Berlin).
-Theme: National prestige.
-Japan With Japan's signature, the Tripartite Pact with Germany and Italy will be concluded shortly, formalizing the Axis alliance.
+With Japan's signature, the Tripartite Pact with Germany and Italy will be concluded shortly, formalizing the Axis alliance.
 Also, Japan has recently concluded a border war with the Soviet Union and Mongolia (see above), which ended in a cease-fire agreement.

 Political Situation: At the beginning of the game, Japan is at war only with China.
-Japan considers movement of units into China by any other Allies power as an act of war against it.
+Japan considers movement of units into or through China by any other Allied power as an act of war against it.
 When not yet at war with the United States, in addition to the normal restrictions (see "Powers Not at War with One Another," page 14), Japan may not end the movement of its sea units within 2 sea zones of the United States' mainland territories (Western United States and Alaska).
 Japan may declare war on the United Kingdom, ANZAC, the United States, France, or the Soviet Union at the beginning of the Combat Move phase of any of its turns.
 A declaration of war by Japan against either the United Kingdom or ANZAC will immediately result in a state of war between Japan and both of those powers.
-A state of war between Japan and France or between Japan and the GLOBAL RULES (CONTINUED) Soviet Union will not affect relations between Japan and the United States, and vice versa.
+A state of war between Japan and France or between Japan and the Soviet Union will not affect relations between Japan and the United States, and vice versa.
 Japan may attack Dutch territories only if a state of war exists between it and the United Kingdom and ANZAC.

 National Objective and Bonus Income: Japan's objective is "The Greater East Asia Co-Prosperity Sphere" (Asia for the Asians).
-To reflect this objective, Japan collects bonus IPC income during each of its Collect Income phases in the following situations: When Japan Is Not at War with the United States:
+To reflect this objective, Japan collects bonus IPC income during each of its Collect Income phases in the following situations:

+When Japan Is Not at War with the United States:

-• 10 IPCs if Japan is not at war with the United States, has not attacked French Indo-China, and has not made an unprovoked declaration of war against United Kingdom/ANZAC.
+• 10 IPCs if Japan is not at war with the United States, has not attacked French Indo-China, and has not made an unprovoked declaration of war against United Kingdom-ANZAC.
 Theme: Strategic resource trade with the United States.

-When Japan Is at War with the Western Allies (United States, United Kingdom/ANZAC and/or France): - 5 IPCs if Axis powers control all of the following territories: Guam, Midway, Wake Island, Gilbert Islands, and Solomon Islands.
-Theme: Strategic outer defense perimeter. - 5 IPCs per territory if Axis powers control India (Calcutta), New South Wales (Sydney), Hawaiian Islands (Honolulu) and/ or Western United States (San Francisco).
-Theme: Major Allies power centers.
+When Japan Is at War with the Western Allies (United States, United Kingdom-ANZAC and/or France):

+- 5 IPCs if Axis powers control all of the following territories: Guam, Midway, Wake Island, Gilbert Islands, Solomon Islands.
+Theme: Strategic outer defense perimeter. - 5 IPCs for each of the following territories Axis powers control: India (Calcutta), New South Wales (Sydney), Hawaiian Islands (Honolulu), Western United States (San Francisco).
+Theme: Major Allied power centers. - 5 IPCs if Axis powers control all of the following territories: Sumatra, Java, Borneo, Celebes.
+Theme: Strategic resource centers.